 At the federal level, Essential Access will advocate to close gaps in contraceptive coverage and participate in efforts to remove barriers to abortion care including repealing the Hyde amendment and removing onerous restrictions on the delivery of medication abortion treatment.

-According to the Centers for Disease Control and Prevention (CDC), 1 in 5 individuals has an STD nationwide.
-To address the STD crisis in California, Essential Access is a lead co-sponsor of SB 306 (Pan) – The STD Coverage + Care Act, with APLA, the Black Women for Wellness Action Project, Fresno Barrios Unidos, LA LGBT Center, and the San Francisco AIDS Foundation.
-SB 306 is a comprehensive approach to STD prevention that will improve health outcomes and create a more equitable health system.
-Essential Access also strongly supports the Sexually Transmitted Infection National Strategic Plan released by the United States Department of Health and Human Services in 2020, and will advocate for federal resources to be allocated to implement the plan.
+According to the Centers for Disease Control and Prevention (CDC), 1 in 5 individuals nationwide has a sexually transmitted infection.
+To address the STI crisis in California, Essential Access is a lead co-sponsor of SB 306 (Pan) – The STD Coverage + Care Act, with APLA, the Black Women for Wellness Action Project, Fresno Barrios Unidos, LA LGBT Center, and the San Francisco AIDS Foundation.
+SB 306 is a comprehensive approach to STI prevention that will improve health outcomes and create a more equitable health system.
+Essential Access also strongly supports the Sexually Transmitted Infection National Strategic Plan released by the United States Department of Health and Human Services in 2020 and will advocate for federal resources to be allocated to implement the plan.

 Ensure Access to Sexual + Reproductive Health Care through Telehealth